 Occasional heavy legs, especially after a long day of walking or after substantial physical activity, is normal.

 However, persistent heaviness in the legs or heavy legs with other symptoms calls for a medical evaluation.

-Dr. Ryan Jones is a board-certified vascular surgeon who has worked on many heavy legs cases and additional venous disorders.
-Schedule a consultation today to treat heavy legs before they become a more significant risk to your health.
+Our board-certified vein specialists have helped many patients experiencing symptoms of heavy legs and other venous disorders.
+Please schedule a consultation today to treat heavy legs before they become a more significant risk to your health.